pragyaai/ndna/_llm/nGDI.md

 ### Biological Analogy

-The Neural Genetic Dissimilarity Index (nGDI) conceptually extends the classical Nei's genetic distance (314) to the latent embedding space of neural models.
+The Neural Genetic Dissimilarity Index (nGDI) conceptually extends the classical Nei's genetic distance {% cite nei1972genetic %} to the latent embedding space of neural models.
 Just as Nei's distance measures allele frequency differences and genetic drift between biological populations, nGDI quantifies how far the semantic populations embedded in foundation models have diverged due to cultural training regimes and fine-tuning pressures.

 This analogy supports a rich interpretative framework, where latent semantic clusters play the role of genetic subpopulations, and their evolutionary dynamics reflect semantic speciation, drift, and admixture–all critical concepts in understanding and managing AI model diversity.